Targeted News Service logo

 National Alliance to Impact Social Determinants of Health Calls for Retention of Key Quality Measures (10)

 WASHINGTON, Sept.
 16 -- The National Alliance to Impact Social Determinants of Health (NASDOH) has submitted a public comment letter addressed to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) expressing concern over proposed changes to the Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems for calendar year 2026.
-In the letter, NASDOH urges the agency to retain critical quality measures related to social driver more ST
+In the letter, NASDOH urges the agency to retain critical quality measures related to social drivers of health, emphasizing their importance in impro more ST

 National Council for Mental Wellbeing Urges CMS to Address Administrative Burdens and Payment Rates in New Rule (10)

 WASHINGTON, Sept.
 16 -- The National Council for Mental Wellbeing has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services regarding proposed changes to the calendar year 2026 Payment Policies under the Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment System.
-This letter addresses critical issues concerning payment rates and administrative burdens affecting community mental health organization more ST
+This letter addresses critical issues concerning payment rates and administrative burdens affecting community mental health organizations.
+The National Council, representing over 3,200 more ST

 Netsmart Technologies Advocates for Telehealth and Behavioral Health Access in CMS Comments (10)